Skip to content

 This model is currently in beta.
 We welcome feedback on the scoring methodology and curve parameters, and we are currently evaluating it in practical situations.

 The Web QoE Score is an overall Quality of Experience score for web page loads, expressed on a 0–100 scale.
-It combines multiple web performance metrics into a single value using Lighthouse-style log-normal scoring curves.
+It combines multiple web performance metrics into a single value that answers a simple question: "How good was this page load for the user?"
 The score is provided as the statistic value web_qoe_score.

-Google provides a Lighthouse scoring calculator online.
-An graphing function was made available from Google for exploring the log-normal curve behavior.
+Google also provides a Lighthouse scoring calculator and a graphing function for exploring the log-normal curve behavior.

 Notably, we do not use Total Blocking Time (TBT) as an input metric, as it is not directly measurable in all environments.
 Similarly, the Speed Index (SI) is not used, as it is difficult to measure.